Last updated on March 8, 2023 by Wandering our World

-However the bus system in Turks and Caicos isn’t great, cabs are expensive, and the country in general is more expensive than Aruba.
+However the public transport in Turks and Caicos isn’t great, cabs are expensive, and the country in general is a more expensive destination than Aruba.

 Below we show you some of the scenery you should expect in each country.
 We then compare the culture and nightlife in both.
 Spoiler alert: they are very different!